How to watch The Flash season 7 on The CW and Netflix

 No need to race to watch The Flash season 7 online.
-It's premiering tomorrow on The CW and you can watch even if you don't have cable.
+It's about to air online and on cable (The CW is available from both), and the excitement for these new episodes is at a fever-pitch.
 The Flash season 7 picks up where the pandemic-shortened season 6 left off, by wrapping up the Mirrorverse storyline.

 The Flash had to shut down production last spring, a few episodes shy of completing the sixth season.
 Showrunner Eric Wallace had to tweak those remaining episodes to run at the start of season 7 and tie up loose ends (and deal with an unexpected cast departure).